ivanvanderbyl/ember-d3/README.md

 * `npm test` (Runs `ember try:testall` to test your addon against multiple Ember versions)
 * `ember test`
 * `ember test --server`

+# Contributing

+This addon is developed my the community, it has changed owners a few times, and is currently maintained by [Ivan Vanderbyl](https://github.com/ivanvanderbyl).
+All contributions are welcome by opening an issue or Pull Request.